franciscowilhelm/zotgrep/README.md

 ### CSV Output
 The same information is saved in structured CSV format for further analysis, reporting, or integration with other tools.

+### Markdown Output
+Results are organized by paper with YAML frontmatter and annotations sections, perfect for research note-taking and literature review workflows.

 ## Command Line Arguments

+### Output Options
 - `--csv FILENAME`: Save results to specified CSV file
 - `--csv-only`: Only save to CSV, suppress console output
+- `--md FILENAME` or `--markdown FILENAME`: Save results to specified Markdown file
+- `--md-only` or `--markdown-only`: Only save to Markdown, suppress console output

+### Other Options
+- `--config CONFIG`: Path to configuration file (JSON format)
+- `--base-path PATH`: Override base attachment path
+- `--max-results N`: Maximum results for metadata search (default: 100)
+- `--context-window N`: Context sentence window size (default: 2).
+The default means 2 sentences before and after the keyword is found will be returned.
+Larger window sizes will return more sentences.
+- `--version`: Show version information
 - `--help`: Show help message

 ## Error Handling